 Yes, mammograms may show something that is not cancer, including benign (non-cancerous) masses, cysts, and calcifications.
 Normal lymph nodes in your breast or armpit may also show in some of the mammogram pictures.
 Sometimes a mammogram will show that lymph nodes are swollen or infected.
 This can be for benign reasons or could indicate possible cancer such as lymphoma or breast cancers.

 Is it safe to get a mammogram after a COVID-19 vaccination?

 Yes.
-Sometimes a COVID-19 vaccination can cause mild side effects such as fever, inflammation, or swelling that goes away after a few days.
+Sometimes following a COVID-19 vaccination, it can cause mild side effects such as fever, inflammation, or swelling that goes away after a few days.
 The swelling often happens in the lymph nodes in the arm or armpit on the same side the vaccine shot was given.
 This swelling is a sign that your body is building antibodies to fight off COVID-19.
 It is normal for some people and not an allergy.

 Because some people get swollen lymph nodes in the armpit, sometimes enlarged lymph nodes from the vaccine can show up in a mammogram.
 This may require a follow-up imaging test.